apache/couchdb-documentation/src/intro/security.rst

 ^^^^^^^^^^^^^^^^^

 Seeing the plain-text password is scary, isn't it?
-No worries, CouchDB doesn't show up the plain-text password anywhere.
+No worries, CouchDB doesn't show the plain-text password anywhere.
 It gets hashed right away.
 The hash is that big, ugly, long string that starts out with ``-hashed-``.
 How does that work?